 - A completed UTAS UPP consisting of 8 x 12.5 credit point subjects or the equivalent of 100 credit points including the core subjects.

-Successful completion of certificate III or higher in any discipline
+Successful completion of certificate III or higher

 The University of Tasmania grants credit and recognition of prior learning that may include formal and/or informal prior learning.
 More information is available here.

 The Dementia Care Program offers Australia's first degree in dementia care.
 It is available to domestic and international students, from carers to health professionals and anyone with an interest in studying dementia.
 This course will develop your specialised knowledge in this field so that you can make a difference to the lives of people living with dementia.

 This is a fully online course with no exams, face to face study, or workplace assessment component.
 Dedicated Student Advisers are on-hand throughout the course, providing support and guidance throughout your studies.
 Our program can be studied full-time or part-time, offering you a choice to graduate with a:

 - Diploma (8 subjects, completed over a maximum of 3 years)

 - Associate Degree (16 subjects, completed over a maximum of 5 years)